Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Benoni Defense

-Benoni Defense is a chess opening characterized by an early reply of ...c5 against White's 1.d4.
-Learn about its history, variations, and examples from this comprehensive article.
+The Benoni Defense, or simply the Benoni, is a chess opening characterized by an early reply of ...c5 against White's opening move 1.d4..
+The original form of the Benoni, now known as the Old Benoni, is characterized by .
+1. d4 c5.
+This leaves Black a few options such as an early ...f5 and an early dark-squared bishop trade by ...Be7-g5, but has the drawback that White is no longer committed .

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.dKKb0nSi-dUxv4MS0q6D3wHgFo&pid=Api)](https://www.youtube.com/watch?v=N8mNUgzFD0s)